SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

     **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

--   Provides an ultra high packet forwarding rate.
+-   Provides an ultra-high packet forwarding rate.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz.
+-   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269CY \(Cascade Lake\) processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:8.
 -   Allows you to enable or disable Hyper-Threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

--   Provides a fast and reliable network based on large computing capacity.
+-   Provides high network performance based on large computing capacity.
 -   Supports changes to g6 or c6 instance families.
 -   Suitable for the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding